jowin-henry/WA-Chat-Analyser/README.md

 ---

-## Usage
+## ▶️ Usage

-Run the Streamlit app:
+Run the app locally:

 ```bash
 streamlit run app.py
 ```

-* Upload your WhatsApp chat export `.txt` file via the sidebar.
+* Upload your WhatsApp chat export `.txt` file using the sidebar.
-* Choose to analyze overall group or individual users.
+* Select "Overall" or a specific user for analysis.
-* Click **Show Analysis** to display visualizations and stats.
+* Click **Show Analysis** to view detailed stats and visualizations.

 ---

-## Dependencies
+## 📦 Dependencies

 * Python 3.7+
 * streamlit